 Steven Dobson was appointed to the Board in September 2012.
 Mr Dobson is a financial planner and director of Mal Dobson & Associates, a family owned small business, specialising in financial advice to small business owners.
 He is also a former member of the WA Police.

-Mr Dobson has held many board memberships, and currently serves on the Meritum Financial Group Advisory Board.
-He is also a coach and committee member at Bull Creek Leeming Junior Football Club, a firefighter with Jandakot Volunteer Bushfire Brigade and an active Justice of the Peace.
+Mr Dobson holds multiple board memberships across the not for profit and financial sectors.
+He is the President at Bull Creek Leeming Junior Football Club, a life member of Jandakot Volunteer Bushfire Brigade and a Justice of the Peace.

 Mr Dobson holds an MBA from Murdoch University and a Bachelor of Business from RMIT University.
 He is a graduate member of the Australian Institute of Company Directors.